-The following graph compares the cumulative total stockholder return on our common stock against the Nasdaq Composite Index and a Peer Group, for the five years ending December 31, 2011.
-The graph was constructed on the assumption that \$100 was invested in our common stock, the Nasdaq Composite Index and the Peer Group on December 31, 2006, and that any dividends were fully reinvested.
+The following graph compares the cumulative total stockholder return on our common stock against the NYSE Composite Index, S&P Specialty Chemical Sub-index, Nasdaq Composite Index and a Peer Group, for the five years ending December 31, 2012.
+The graph was constructed on the assumption that \$100 was invested in our common stock and each comparative on December 31, 2007, and that any dividends were fully reinvested.